-Because of this, Hockey Canada and Hockey Alberta have developed age appropriate programming to encourage the growth of foundational skills for young players in hockey.
-Minor hockey associations and coaches lead the implementation of the U7 and U9 programs with the assistance of volunteers, parents and others associated with hockey.
+Hockey Canada and Hockey Alberta have developed age appropriate programming to encourage the growth of foundational skills for young players in hockey.
+Minor hockey associations and coaches lead the implementation of the Intro to Hockey (U7 and U9) programs with the assistance of volunteers, parents and others associated with hockey.
 The programming must provide opportunities for a wide range of people to get involved to improve the quality of the hockey experience through sound instruction and enjoyable play.

 The goals and objectives of Intro to Hockey programming are to:

 - Teach the basic skills of hockey so players can enjoy the game,

 - Assist in the development and enhancement of physical literacy and basic motor patterns,

 - Deliver a program that is age appropriate for the size, skill and age of the players,

 - Encourage the aspects of fitness, fair play and co-operation while having fun playing the game.

 - The main goal is to make the beginner’s first impression of hockey a good one!
 When players get started on a positive note, they automatically enjoy the game and usually go on to have fun playing hockey for many years.